ibrahim-taqieddin/react-redux-breif/README.md

 we didn't  lose the data after refreshing the page.

-4- Register, and log in:
+4- Register, and log in.

 5- the static pages (About us, contact us, ...etc.).